viswajith-ks/A-Fortiori/concepts/logic/deduction.md

 ### Premise Problem
 - How do we establish the truth of our starting premises?
-- Often requires [Induction](../epistemology/induction.md) ⚠️ Placeholder or other non-deductive methods
+- Often requires [Induction](../epistemology/induction.md) or other non-deductive methods

 ## Applications